 - This will open the device manager and display all installed driver list,

-- Here expend and right click the driver (for example display driver) and select update driver,
+- Here expand and right-click the driver (for example display driver) and select update driver,

 Also, to update the driver, go to the Microsoft official site or manufacturer official site to download the latest driver and install it.